 In any business agreement, it is highly recommended to use a well-written contract.
-Contracts provide clarity, establish the relationship, and offer protection to all parties involved.
-For these reasons, many independent consultants wisely insist on using written contracts for every client project.
-In some cases, the consultant will use their own contract, but clients will generally create and extend a contract offer to a consultant.
+Contracts provide clarity, establish a relationship, and offer protection to all parties involved.
+For these reasons, many independent professionals wisely insist on using written contracts for every client project.
+In some cases, you may use your own contract, but clients will generally create and extend a contract offer to you.

 While it’s not uncommon to feel confused or intimidated by contract legal jargon, it’s also important to fully understand what you are signing in order to protect your reputation, revenue, and future business.
 Here are five tips for accurately reviewing, understanding, and negotiating your next independent contractor agreement.

 When presented with a contract written by another party, it’s your responsibility to ensure you understand and agree to all terms.
 Before you do anything else, carefully read through the entire contract.
 Don’t feel pressured to sign anything on the spot.

 Review the scope of work of the project as well as any duties and responsibilities to verify they are consistent with your understanding.
 All information should be as detailed as possible, including deadlines and expected deliverables.

 If you see any discrepancies, immediately discuss them with the client to address the possibility of miscommunication.
 Explain to the client that accurate and complete information is in their best interest as well as yours.
 It’s important to align the expectations of both parties so you can create a final product that both serves the client’s needs and meets their expectations.
 You don’t want to unintentionally overpromise on deadlines or capabilities that you’re unable to meet.

 Even if you’ve established a standard billing rate for your consulting services, there may be opportunities for the right project or client that allows room for negotiation.
 While these negotiations take place before a contract is drawn up, they can greatly impact the terms of the agreement.